-Programme/Function Sports and Recreation Programme Objective (SMART) Reduce social ills such as crime, drug abuse social disorder, teenage pregnancy as well as HIV/AIDS through the use of sports and recreation activities and the provision of adequate and accessible recreational facilities by 2018 Short Term Strategies (1-2 Yrs.)
-Establish status quo on existing facilities Establishing community needs with regard to sporting and recreational facilities in conjunction with ward committees Develop business plan to identify funding sources and prioritise implementation Utilisation of 15% of MIG funding to support above Dialogue with local and sector sporting federations, etc. to garner support and funding Leverage existing forum platforms to assist in matters of HIV/Aids, teenage pregnancies and drug abuse Intensify and support HIV and Aids related programmes Medium Term Strategies (3-4 Yrs.)
-Develop business plan to identify funding sources and prioritise implementation Utilisation of 15% of MIG funding to support above Dialogue with local and sector sporting federations, etc. to garner support and funding Implementation of business plan Maintenance and upgrading of new and existing facilities Long term Strategies (5 Yrs. +) Implementation of business plan Maintenance and upgrading of new and existing facilities
+Programme/Function Sports and Recreation Programme Objective (SMART) Reduce social ills such as crime, drug abuse social disorder, teenage pregnancy as well as HIV/AIDS through the use of sports and recreation activities and the provision of adequate and accessible recreational facilities by 2030 Short Term Strategies (1-2 Yrs.)
+Establish status quo on existing facilities Maintenance of existing sports facilities Establishing community needs with regard to sporting and recreational facilities in conjunction with ward committees Develop business plan to identify funding sources and prioritise implementation Utilisation of 15% of MIG funding to support above Dialogue with local and sector sporting federations, etc. to garner support and funding Leverage existing forum platforms to assist in matters of HIV/Aids, teenage pregnancies and drug abuse Intensify and support HIV and Aids related programmes Medium Term Strategies (3-4 Yrs.)
+Develop business plan to identify funding sources and prioritise implementation Source funds for various sports codes Utilisation of 15% of MIG funding to support above Dialogue with local and sector sporting federations, etc. to garner support and funding Implementation of business plan Maintenance and upgrading of new and existing facilities Long term Strategies (5 Yrs. +) Implementation of business plan Maintenance and upgrading of new and existing facilities Coordinate the upgrading of sports facilities